soveran/redis-doc/topics/sponsors.md

 They also sponsored the initial implementation of this site by [Damian Janowski](https://twitter.com/djanowski) and [Michel Martens](https://twitter.com/soveran).
-Damian and Michel remain the current maintainers.
+Damian and Michel maintained the website until 2019.

 The `redis.io` domain was donated for a few years to the project by [I Want My Name](https://iwantmyname.com).